-Employees should report sickness absence to the EHT or other nominated person by telephone as soon as possible on their first day of absence in compliance with the school's absence procedure before the start of the working day.
+Employees should report sickness absence to their Headteacher or other nominated person by telephone as soon as possible on their first day of absence before the start of the working day and no later than thirty minutes before their start time.
 Contact should be made by the employee in person and not by a third party, unless unavoidable.
-All staff are notified of the Absence Procedure which is stored on the school's intranet and a notice displayed in the staff room.
+All staff are notified of the Absence Procedure and a notice is displayed in the staff room.